pwbriggs/music-assistant.github.io/docs/player-support/ha.md

 Music Assistant has support for playing to media player entities in Home Assistant.

+!!! warning "Be Aware"
+    This player provider relies on the upstream HA integrations which have not necessarily been written or optimised for music playback.
+Therefore, if there is any way to use a MA provider you need to do so.
+Problems with HA providers will be addressed as resources allow.

 ## Features

 - All media player entities that are available in HA, for which there is no dedicated MA provider, will be available in MA